nehal2210/my-wave-portal/README.md

 # My Wave Portal

-It is an simple appication in blockchain which we can used to build friends and get reviews from them.
+It is an simple appication in blockchain which we can used to make friends and get reviews from them.

 Contract Deployed On Ropsten Network